PhobGCC/PhobGCC-doc/For_Makers/Phob2_Ordering_Guide.md

 The recommended settings are SLS Nylon.
 You then set the product description to Other -> Fastener as shown below

+**NOTE: QUANTITY 1 GETS YOU 10 MOUNTS, WHICH IS ENOUGH FOR 2.5 PHOBS.
+2 GETS YOU 20 MOUNTS FOR 5 PHOBS.
+MAKE SURE YOU ORDER ENOUGH!**

 ![MAGNET_SETTINGS](https://github.com/PhobGCC/PhobGCC-doc/blob/phob2-release/For_Makers/Phob_Ordering_Guide_Images/magnet_settings.PNG?raw=true)

 You can then click "Save To Cart" and pay for your mounts.